DerGuru/The-Resonant/New Chapters/02 - Part2/P2-01_Kettle_Lessons.md

 ﻿## Part 2 - Learning to Listen | Ch.
 01 - Red stops.
 No exceptions.

-Jason woke to the smell of burned toast and the faint hum of the kettle trying to talk.

-His apartment had become command central.
+Jasons apartment had become command central.
 Milo and Lina were already at the table, deep in discussion, notes from yesterday spread out before them - a chaotic blend of handwriting and sketches.

 " - not sustainable," Milo was saying, scratching his head.
 "If Jason pushes to Orange every time, he's not going to last."